HE-Arc/StickyNotes/README.md

 # Configuration
 - Copy or rename file **stickynotes/stickynotes/.env.default** to **.env**
 - Open file **.env** with text editor
-- Configure variable with your data's
+- Configure variable with your data
 - ...